xdoko01/Game-Console/README.md

 If you want to have dynamic values in your console, you need to do the following:

 * Implement functions that return the requested values in string time somewhere in your game class or alternativelly in some separate module.
 In case of our example game there are functions <code>cons_get_pos()</code> and <code>cons_get_time()</code>.
 Check the code for details.
 * Specify the function in configuration json.
-See the folder `console_configs` for examples of different configurations.
+See the folder `examples/configs` for examples of different configurations.
 Also, see below parameters `text` and `text_params` where the functions and its placement in the scrolling text is defined.

 ![screenshot](docs/11_dynamic_text_config.png)

 ## Changing console layout/configuration
 A mentioned in the list of features, console enables heavy configuration.
-I suggest you to see example console configs in the `console_configs` directory and get inspiration from 6 configurations that are predifined there.
+I suggest you to see example console configs in the `examples/configs` directory and get inspiration from 6 configurations that are predifined there - one for truetype font and one for bitmap font.
 Below you can see the pictures of those configurations in the game.

 ### Sample Layout 1